 How Can a Foreign Worker in China Send Salary Back Home?

-· For eligible foreign workers, salary remittance is usually the most straightforward remittance case because the source of funds is easier to document.
+- For eligible foreign workers, salary remittance is usually the most straightforward remittance case because the source of funds is easier to document.

-· Missing tax support, status mismatch, blurry files, and inconsistent information can delay or stop verification.
+- Missing tax support, status mismatch, blurry files, and inconsistent information can delay or stop verification.

-· Corridor, receiving-bank handling, timezone, holidays, and payment-rail conditions usually affect timing after release.
+- Corridor, receiving-bank handling, timezone, holidays, and payment-rail conditions usually affect timing after release.

-What the Process Usually Looks Like
+What the Standard Salary-Remittance Path Usually Looks Like

 Step 1: Prepare the Standard Salary-Remittance Documents